Frequently asked questions related to COVID-19.

 One of the barriers to seeking refuge for domestic abuse victims might be concerns about travel.
-Where possible, it might be useful to highlight that Women’s Aid and Imkaan have partnered with train companies to offer a ‘' scheme, providing domestic abuse survivors and their children with access to free train travel to refuge accommodation during COVID-19 restrictions once they have received an offer of a refuge place.
+Where possible, it might be useful to highlight that Women’s Aid and Imkaan have partnered with train companies to offer a ‘Rail to refuge' scheme, providing domestic abuse survivors and their children with access to free train travel to refuge accommodation during COVID-19 restrictions once they have received an offer of a refuge place.

 - 5. What guidance is available regarding economic abuse?

-Surviving Economic Abuse has produced on recognising and supporting victims of economic abuse while self-isolating, as well as practical issues including benefits and sick pay.
+Surviving Economic Abuse has produced guidance on recognising and supporting victims of economic abuse while self-isolating, as well as practical issues including benefits and sick pay.
 The guidance is being updated regularly as the situation changes.